-On October 11, 2019, the D.C.
-Circuit affirmed in a divided opinion.
+On October 11, 2019, in a divided opinion, the D.C.
+Circuit affirmed the district court's judgment.
 App.
-1a-157a.
-For the subpoena to be statutorily valid, the majority explained, the House of Representatives needs to have "given the issuing committee ... authority" to demand these records.
+1-66.
+For the subpoena to be statutorily valid, the majority explained, Congress must have "given the issuing committee ... authority" to demand these records.
 App.
-20a.
-For it to be constitutional, the subpoena needs a "legitimate legislative purpose."
+18. For the subpoena to be constitutional, it needs a "legitimate legislative purpose."
 App.
-68a.
-This means the Committee is "pursuing a legislative, as opposed to a law-enforcement, objective" and "is investigating a subject on which constitutional legislation 'could be had."
+46. That means, inter alia, that the Committee is "pursuing a legislative, as opposed to a law-enforcement, objective" and "is investigating a subject on which constitutional legislation 'could be had."
 App.
-24a. (quoting McGrain v.
+21. (quoting McGrain v.
 Daugherty, 273 U.S. 135, 177 (1927)).